smolijar/gitwiki-thesis/src/implementation/emily.md

 ### Synchronized scrolling of the editor and preview

-Line ninja^[I made this name while developing a prototype to simplify terminology.
-Initially I wanted to call the mechanism _scrollspy_, but that is already reserved for the TOC menu on side highlighting items as scrolling through the document.]
+Line ninja^[The name was created while developing a prototype to simplify terminology.]

 The idea behind this is to smuggle the ninjas, into as many lines of the source code as possible.
 The ninjas must comply with the following rules: